Sojisoyoye/modish-log/README.md

 **To run the app seperately**

-- To run the database, comment out the backend and frontend docker setups, then from the root folder, run:
+- To run the database, comment out the backend and frontend docker setups, then from the root folder, run for database:

 `docker-compose up`